Library Board Members

 First appointed 2014.
 Term (Ex Officio)

-Duncan Ord is the Director General of the Department of Culture and the Arts.
+Duncan Ord is the Director General of the Department of Local Government, Sport and Cultural Industries.
 Duncan has worked in the arts industry for more than 30 years and was involved in establishing two of the State's pre-eminent performing arts companies, Black Swan and Barking Gekko.

 His previous roles include Dean of the School of Performing Arts (WAAPA) and General Manager of the WA Theatre Company.
 Duncan has also sat on the performing arts board of the Australia Council and has been Chairman of Spare Parts Puppet Theatre and Skadada dance circus.